This elegant sangria is perfect for any occasion. It’s quickly and easily made with red wine, Prosecco, lemon-lime soda, and fruit.

-The Sangria I chose for today is perfect for any season and works for any event.
-Make it for a brunch, or a luncheon, a book club meeting, or just keep it on hand and enjoy while chatting with a good friend, or even while you’re binging on the couch with Netflix.
+The sangria I chose for today is perfect for any season and works for any event.
+It is a fruity wine punch that is perfect for a brunch, or a luncheon, a book club meeting, or just keep it on hand and enjoy while chatting with a good friend, or even while you’re binging on the couch with Netflix.
 It goes with everything and every occasion.

-I did not list a specific type of red wine in the ingredients on purpose.
+I do not call for a specific type of red wine in the recipe ingredients on purpose.
 You can really use any type you want and it will still be fabulous.
-This recipe is sweet, so keep that in mind when choosing a wine.
+This overall recipe is sweet, so keep that in mind when choosing a wine.
+I like this particular recipe with a Merlot, but use whichever you prefer.
 The chart below is a quick rundown of red wine intensities.
-I like this particular recipe with a Merlot, but use whichever you prefer.

 Know a Sangria lover?
 How awesome would these socks be as a gift?